 Who is DR. BRAD STRAIT?

-Well, I am a husband, a father, a pastor, a counselor, an artist, and a professor.
-I am a story-teller and raconteur.
+As well, I am a husband, a father, a pastor, a counselor, an artist, and a professor.
 I love to write, paint, garden, teach, and take pictures.
+I am always reading, belong to several international academic organizations, and love science, psychology, and spirituality research.
+My expertise is on intimacy–the growing of deep connections–both between people and between people and God.
 I am a hyper-extrovert who gets recharged hanging out with people.
-I love traveling, and have learned from and laughed with people all over the world.
-I also have chosen to be a Christian Mystic.
-Or a Mystical Christian.
-Not sure which is best.
-This means, at the core, that I try to know and experience a living Jesus each day.
-More about that here.
+I love traveling, and have studied, learned from, and laughed with people all over the world.

 I have spoken around the globe on the spiritual life.
 I have a doctorate in theology and serve as Senior Pastor of Cherry Creek Presbyterian Church (EPC) in Englewood, Colorado.
 I teach Leadership and Spiritual Formation at Denver Seminary.
 I also have a degree in Counseling, and have been doing pastoral counseling for twenty-five years.
 I work with all groups of people, specializing in intimacy and relationship issues.

 I have written broadly on spiritual intimacy, and co-authored Leadership Training Guide: A Resource for Pastors, Elders, and Churches (Evangelical Presbyterian Church, Livonia, Michigan; 2007).
 I serve on the Board of the Denver Rescue Mission, a homeless shelter.
 I have served as a Chaplain alongside several fire and police departments and as Chaplain of the House for the Colorado House of Representatives.
 My real flowers and fruit: I have been married for 35 years to Cathy and have three beautiful, grown daughters.
 More about how I got to be a pastor here.